puneetgkaur/Paint-Alarm-Phonegap2.8.1/README.md

-A phonegap based alarm clock android app whicih allows you to draw your own wallpapers and put it right behind it !!
+A phonegap based alarm clock android app whicih allows you to draw your own wallpapers and put it where you want !

+NOTE : Its still under development ! ;)

 The MIT License (MIT)